Pushouts of affine algebraic sets: Examples and local properties

-Theorem \ref{T20} gives $K+(y)$ is finitely generated $K-$algebra if and only if $K[x,y]$ is a finitely generated $K+(y)-$module.
-By Lemma \ref{L14}, this is equivalent to $K[x] \cong K[x,y]/(y)$ being finitely generated $K+(y)-$module, that clearly does not hold, as $K[x]$ would have to be a finite dimensional vector space over $K \cong K+(y)/(y)$.
+Theorem \ref{T20} gives us that $K+(y)$ is finitely generated $K-$algebra if and only if $K[x,y]$ is a finitely generated $K+(y)-$module.
+By Lemma \ref{L14}, this is equivalent to $K[x] \cong K[x,y]/(y)$ being finitely generated $K+(y)-$module; that clearly does not hold, as, otherwise, $K[x]$ would have to be a finite dimensional vector space over $K \cong K+(y)/(y)$.

-Therefore $K+(y)$ is not a finitely generated $K-$algebra and it is impossible to contract a line in $\mathbb{A}_K^2$ into a point in the category of algebraic sets over $K$.\triqed \end{example}
+Therefore, $K+(y)$ is not a finitely generated $K-$algebra, and it is impossible to contract a line in $\mathbb{A}_K^2$ into a point in the category of algebraic sets over $K$. \end{example}

-\begin{example}[Contracting a finite number of points on algebraic varieties over $K$; a special case given as Example 3.6 in \cite{Sch}, page 7] Let $L$ be a finitely generated $K-$algebra, and $I$ an intersection of finitely many maximal ideals of $L$.
-Consider this diagram:

-with $\iota$ and $\pi$ being canonical inclusion and projection, respectively.
-The pullback of this diagram is $K+I$ as in the previous example.
-This situation can be view as contracting a finite number of points to a single one.
+\begin{example}[Contracting a finite number of points on algebraic varieties over $K$; a special case given as Example 3.6 in \cite{Sch}, page 7] Let $L$ be a finitely generated $K-$algebra, and let $I$ be an intersection of finitely many maximal ideals of $L$.
+Consider this diagram: with $\iota$ and $\pi$ being canonical the inclusion and projection, respectively.
+The pullback of this diagram is $K+I$, as in the previous example.
+This situation can be viewed as contracting a finite number of points to a single one.